JuM1697/nextcloud_plugin_updates/README.md

 # nextcloud_plugin_updates
-Basic Nagios/Icinga plugin to monitor whether the installed Plugins have updates available
+This Nagios/Icinga plugin can be used to monitor whether there are any updates for Nagios Plugins available.

 ## Installation
 1. Cloning the Repo